cmoffroad/osm-guidelines/README.md

 Add/Update [source](https://wiki.openstreetmap.org/wiki/Key:source) tag for all objects you changed to e.g. `source=Maxar`, `source=Mapbox`, or `source=ESRI` to reflect latest context.

-> Refrain from changing an existing object if its latest modification was done based on a ground survey.
+> Refrain from changing an existing object if its latest modification was done based on a ground survey (GPS).

 ### Avoid adding paths